deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16215/index.md

 ![](charts/charts_7_0.png "🔼 Figure 5: Experimental results of the checkpoints saved every 10,000 step (about 83B tokens) during the pre-training of 1.9B and 3.8B LLMs on 500B tokens.
 The last data point is from the checkpoint saved at the end.")

-> 🔼 The chart displays the accuracy of 1.9B and 3.8B LLMs pre-trained with and without knowledge distillation (KD) across varying numbers of consumed tokens during the pre-training phase.
+> 🔼 The chart shows the accuracy of 1.9B and 3.8B LLMs pre-trained with and without knowledge distillation (KD) across varying amounts of training tokens.
 > <details>
 > <summary>read the caption</summary>
 > Figure 5: Experimental results of the checkpoints saved every 10,000 step (about 83B tokens) during the pre-training of 1.9B and 3.8B LLMs on 500B tokens.
 The last data point is from the checkpoint saved at the end.